ykhokhulya/stm32-fw-cube/F4/Projects/STM32469I-Discovery/Applications/USB_Host/CDC_Standalone/readme.txt

 @par Application Description

-This application is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the Communication Class (CDC) on the STM32Fxx devices.
+This application shows how to use the USB host application based on the Communication Class (CDC) on the STM32Fxx devices.

 This is a typical application on how to use the STM32F469xx USB OTG Host peripheral to operate with an USB CDC device application based on the two CDC transfer directions with a dynamic serial configuration:

  - Transmission:
    Send dummy data to the Device board, data to be transmitted is stored in CDC_TX_Buffer buffer.

  - Reception:
    The data entered by the user using the Hyperterminal in ASCII format are transferred by the device board to the Host board and displayed on its LCD screen.
 The CDC_RX_Buffer is the buffer used for data reception.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
 The user is provided with the SystemClock_Config() function to configure the system clock (SYSCLK) to run at 180 MHz.
 The Full Speed (FS) USB module uses